ShizukaDonaghue/happy-beans/README.md

 <img src="docs/images/testing/us-my-favorites.png" width=800>

-My Favourites page is accessed from the My Favourites link on the navigation bar, which is available for users who are logged in.
+My Favourites page is accessed from the My Favourites link on the navigation bar, which is available to users who are logged in.
 Once a recipe is liked, the recipe is added to My Favourites page for the user so that they can store their favourites recipe here and find them easily at a later date.

 The recipe cards here are displayed in descending order based on the creation dates and paginated after every 12 cards.
 Each card contains the recipe image, title, description and the number of likes.

-If there are no recipes to display, Browse Recipe button is available here.
+If there are no recipes to display, Browse Recipe button is displayed here instead.

 <img src="docs/images/no-favourites.png" width=800>